Wisconsin governor, on primary eve, moves to suspend in-person voting over coronavirus fears

 “We are immediately challenging this executive order in the Wisconsin State Supreme Court,” tweeted Speaker Robin Vos.

-At a daily coronavirus briefing mintes later, the governor said “my hope is that the courts of Wisconsin will agree that this is an unprecedented moment in time and affirm that my action today is necessary to keep the people of our state safe.”
+At a daily coronavirus briefing minutes later, the governor said, “My hope is that the courts of Wisconsin will agree that this is an unprecedented moment in time and affirm that my action today is necessary to keep the people of our state safe.”

 Evers’ move came as Wisconsin was attempting to do what no other state has tried to do – hold in-person voting at polling amid the coronavirus pandemic – as most Americans huddle in their homes to avoid the spread of the deadly COVID-19 disease caused by the virus.